Jonnywdev/Portfolio-Project-1/README.md

 - The contact form has the secondry colour as it's background and takes up 60% of the screen.
 Our visiters are able to easily contact us by filling out the form and adding a message of what they want from us.
 - The text ellement has useful information on how our customers can contact us if they don't want to use the contact form.
 - On big and medium screens the elements are shown in a row with the contact form on the left.
 Then on small screens the elements are shown in a collumn with the contact form on top.
-* ##### Gallery
-- The gallery has lots off diferent images in it, to show the different range in events that we offer.
-- On big screens the collumn count is 6, on medium screens it is 3 and on smaller screens it is 2.

 [Back to Table of contents](#table-of-contents)

 # Technology